will-maclean/will_crypto/Readme.md

 ```

 ## Usage: `will_crypto demo`
-Shows a demonstratino of RSA keygen, encryption, and decryption.
+Shows a demonstration of RSA keygen, encryption, and decryption.

 Run: `./bin/will_crypto demo`
 Sample output: